 He has been a member of the delivery group of the Scottish Patient Safety Programme: Mental Health since its inception.
 He is a member of the Scottish Government’s Mental Health and Wellbeing Strategy Leadership Board.
 He also chaired the Scottish Government’s Quality Standards Working Group, which developed quality standards for adult secondary mental health services.

-Cindy Mackie (wellbeing champion) is an independent consultant with occupational experience in the public, private, and voluntary sectors and currently performs a number of Associate roles within the area of Health and Social Care regulation.
+Cindy Mackie is an independent consultant with occupational experience in the public, private, and voluntary sectors and currently performs a number of Associate roles within the area of Health and Social Care regulation.

 She is a tribunal member with the Medical Practitioner Tribunal Service, where she is engaged in a decision-making role in Fitness to Practise proceedings, she has also served in this capacity with the Nursing and Midwifery Council and is also currently engaged in this role in the area of Health and Social Care.